Demystifying LLM-as-a-Judge: Analytically Tractable Model for Inference-Time Scaling: Introduction

 \item To explore the best-of-k case, we consider the $T=0$ limit.
 Using extreme value theory, we analytically prove that the expectation value of $\delta$ scales as $\Theta(1/k^2)$ at large $k$ when we have access to the teacher, i.e, $\w_R=\w_T$.
 Based on our theoretical analysis in best-of-$k$ limit, we quantify the parametric region where scaling inference-time compute is more \emph{beneficial} compared to training compute.
 Finally we note that when task difficulty increases, the previously mentioned advantage of inference-time compute degrades.

-\item To test our predictions in realistic settings, we have generated inference time samples from Meta-Llama-3-8B-Instruct on openai/gsm8k validation dataset (prompt included $8$ chain of thought demonstrations).
-For each question and response pair we used Mistral-7B-Instruct-v0.3 to generate a reward score.
-Finally, we observed the existence of an optimal $k,T$ similar to the theoretical predictions above (see Figure ~\ref{fig:LLM_vs_T}).
+\item To test our predictions in realistic settings, we have generated inference time samples from Llama-3-8B-Instruct and DeepSeek-R1-Distill-Qwen-1.5B on openai/gsm8k validation dataset (see Appendix \ref{app_llm} for the details and more empirical results).
+For each question and response pair we used Mistral-7B-Instruct-v0.3 or Qwen2.5-Math-PRM-7B to generate a reward score.
+Finally, we observed the existence of an optimal $k,T$ similar to the theoretical predictions above (see Figure \ref{fig:delta_vs_k_T10_av_eb}, \ref{fig:delta_vs_T_k64_data_1_av_eb}, \ref{fig:delta_vs_k_T10_weak_vs_strong}, \ref{fig:delta_vs_T_k64_data_1_weak_vs_strong} and \ref{fig:LLM_T0}).
+In particular for the best-of-$k$ strategy, Figure ~\ref{fig:LLM_T0} shows scaling laws similar to the one observed in theoretical analysis for a nearly ideal reward model.

 \end{itemize}

 Now we turn to survey the ideas in the literature related to our work.